Darcie is a graduate student who spends her free time writing and learning everything she can about cryptozoology, aliens, and the unusual.

-Some researchers believe there was an increase in cases of coulrophobia in the 80s and 90s.
+Some researchers believe there was an increase in cases of coulrophobia (the irrational fear of clowns) in the 1980s and '90s.
 During this period, Stephen King's novel It was released and turned into a TV miniseries.
-The idea of a killer clown in media has continued into the modern day, with movies like 2014's Clown and TV shows like American Horror Story: Freakshow.
+The idea of a killer clown in media has continued into the modern-day, with movies like 2014's Clown and TV shows like American Horror Story: Freakshow.
 In American Horror Story's case, the portrayal of the murderous clown Twisty was evidently so offensive that it sparked outrage from Clowns of America International.

 Many theories point to the fear of clowns being linked directly to their face makeup.
 Wolfgang M. Zucker, author of the article "The Image of the Clown," pointed out that there are similarities between the appearance of clowns and cultural depictions of demons.
 Stott also has opinions on the subject of clown faces.
 He has said, "Where there is mystery, it's supposed to be evil, so we think, 'What are you hiding?'"